 Written communication is an exceptional characteristic of the human species.
-Over hundreds of years, writing has helped individuals to inform, collaborate and alert other, while societies benefitted from written history, culture and knowledge.
+Over hundreds of years, writing has helped individuals to share information, culture and knowledge.
 Writing is a life skill, not only an essential job-related skill.
 Regardless of your career or occupation, everyone has to write to communicate with others, whether it is a friendly email, a formal business memo, a report, a job application, a press release or a message of condolence.
 The effectiveness of your communication can affect your daily life and your life course outcomes.
-So, miscommunication can have serious consequences and unintended effects.

 Writing is personal.
-It represents us when we are absent in space and in time.
-Writing expresses who we are, even after our life time.
+It represents us when we are absent in space or time.
+Writing expresses who we are, even after our lifetime.
 It makes our knowledge, our personal aspirations and our work for the future visible to others.
 Writing is the means to explain our ideas to ourselves and to others while preserving our personal experiences and our memories.
-No one else can do it for you.
-In this way, writing connects you with yourself.
 Writing is not fleeting; it is permanent.
 It is a record of what you wished to communicate at a point in time.

-Writing enables you to reach a much larger audience, in many places and over time.
+Writing enables reach to a much larger audience, in many places and over time.
 If writing was judiciously planned, thoughtfully written and designed for the intended readers, it lives on in the minds of those who read it.